+- Enabling Detailed SQL Logging

 - Enabling user access logging

 - Generating a Thread Dump

 - Enabling Page Request Profiling

-Finding the Confluence Log Files
+Finding the Confluence log files

-This section describes Confluence's default logging behavior, assuming that you have not changed the destination of the logs.
-In order to unify logging across different application servers, Confluence uses the atl assian-confluence.log as its primary log, not the application server log.
+This section describes Confluence's default logging behavior, and assumes that you have not changed the destination of the logs.
+In order to unify logging across different application servers, Confluence uses the atlassian-confluence.log as its primary log, not the application server log.